Redbeard93/Riverwm/README.md

 7. To make  haikarainen/light work without sudo, add user to a secondary group----video group `sudo usermod -a -G video user`

 8. To use bluetooth Headset, install `pipewire pipewire-alsa pipewire-pulse bluez bluez-utils pavucontrol pamixer`

+9. To make vbetool work without sudo`s password, add 'ALL ALL=(ALL) NOPASSWD:/usr/bin/vbetool' at the bottom line of /etc/sudoers